 Diving – A magnificent underwater world

 Diving as an activity is becoming more and more popular in the Faroe Islands.
 The beautiful, varied and unspoilt seabed found in the crystal clear water surrounding the 18 islands is simply very special.
-The excellent diving sites provide a great platform for exploring seaweed forests, fantastic drop-offs and grottos with exciting animal life.
+The excellent diving sites provide a great platform for exploring kelp forests and botanic seaweed gardens, fantastic drop-offs and grottos with exciting animal life.

 Never dive alone

 It is of great importance that you never dive alone.
-Make sure you are always dive with someone else.
-We recommend that a qualified leader with local knowledge supervises every dive.
+Make sure you are always diveing with someone else.
+We recommend that a qualified divemaster or instructor with local knowledge supervises every dive as currents can be strong.
 There are diving courses for beginners available around the islands.
 Certified divers can hire equipment.

 Make sure to bring a torch for every dive, so that you can explore cracks and look under rocks and fully appreciate the splendid colours and nuances of the flora and fauna.
 Who knows, you might even end up diving with seals!